hanlulong/excelclean/README.md

 ## Features

 * load all excel files in the specified directory
-* recode variable names and labels
+* organize variable names and labels
 * reshape the dataset if necessary
 * integrate all files into a cleaned dataset.